STATE OF THE SCOOTER SCENE 2014 - PART ONE

 Honda has reveiled their new Dunk scooter ahead of the Tokyo Motor Show where it will be on display.

 The Dunk is a sharp new 50cc with unique style.
-Honda’s added some nice touches to it, including an LED taillight,
+Honda’s added some nice touches to it, including an LED taillight, front disc brake and classy instrumentation.
+The legshield features a small open storage cubby below the ignition, and then a locking mini-glovebox on the left side with a 12V socket inside, which seems aimed at the smartphone generation.

 The aggressive edges and blacked out rims combine for a great modern look.
 It’s half scooter and half space shuttle.
 Honda is powering this little space machine with a brand new liquid cooled 4-stroke 50.
 It uses some of the same engineering tricks as the Ruckus: a side mounted radiator, floorboard located gas tank, camshaft driven water pump and ACG starting technology (no starter motor).
 The Dunk actually goes beyond, as it also incorporates fuel injection and idle stop systems like non-North American versions of the PCX 150.